embulk/embulk-output-jdbc/embulk-output-oracle/README.md

 - **insert_method**: see below
 - **batch_size**: size of a single batch insert (integer, default: 16777216)
 - **options**: extra connection properties (hash, default: {})
+- **string_pass_through**: if a value is string, writes it to database without conversion regardless of the target table's column type.
+Usually, if the target table's column type is not string while the value is string, embulk writes NULL.
+But if this option is true, embulk lets the database parse the string into the column type.
+If the conversion fails, the task may fail. (boolean, default: false)

 ### Modes